 Nearby, Wonga Wetlands provides a tranquil setting to relax with a walk around lagoons and billabongs; Mungabareena and Water Works is a popular swimming and picnic area that has significant cultural values for the many Aboriginal tribes in this region.
 Enjoy the picnic facilities, a boat ramp and walking trails to explore the significant flora and fauna.

 Albury is renowned for its magnificent heritage buildings.
 Find a fascinating collection of stories and objects at the award-winning Library Museum or drop into one of the country's best regional art galleries and performance spaces.
 The wider Albury area has good shopping and accommodation as well as many fine restaurants.
 Kids will love Oddies Creek Playspace and the magic of the Children's Garden at the city's Botanic Gardens.

-Albury Wodonga Community Market You'll find almost anything at
+Rotary Community Market Find almost anything at the weekly

 Fly into Albury Airport

 Albury Airport is located 5 km from Albury’s city centre.
 Use the shuttle bus and taxi services at the front of the terminal to take the short journey south west into the city centre.
 Alternatively, rent a car from the hire services at the airport and explore the region at your own pace.

 Albury is home to the third busiest Airport in regional NSW with around 180 flights a week in and out of the city.
 Qantas Airlines and Regional Express operate daily direct flights to and from Sydney and Melbourne, while Virgin Australia operates daily direct flights to and from Sydney.